How to Tackle TITA Questions in CAT 2025: Tips & Strategies

 Attempt Mock Test of CAT

-One of the best ways to how to tackle TITA questions in CAT is through the CAT mock test.
-Most of the previous year believed that solving mock tests helped in understanding the paper pattern and getting clarity about concepts.
+One of the best ways to tackle TITA questions in CAT is through the CAT mock test.
+Most people believed that solving mock tests helped them understand the paper pattern and gain clarity about concepts.

-• Similarly, another CAT topper Rahul Gupta said, “Before the exam, somehow I was not able to score very well in the quantitative ability section and I used to be not satisfied with my performance.
-I practised a lot of mock tests and gradually I started doing well.
-I practised a lot from sectional and mock tests and the questions that were there in the study material from which I was preparing.
-During the weekend I used to give more time for my preparation and used to take mock tests as well as sectional tests.
-I used to solve a lot of questions also apart from the mock tests.”
+• Similarly, another CAT topper, Rahul Gupt, said, “Before the exam, somehow I was not able to score very well in the quantitative ability section, and I was not satisfied with my performance.
+I practised a lot of mock tests, and gradually I started doing well.
+I practised a lot from sectional and mock tests, as well as the questions in the study material I was preparing.
+During the weekend, I would dedicate more time to my preparation and take mock tests as well as sectional tests.
+I used to solve a lot of questions, apart from the mock tests.”

-Do not Fall in the Trap of “Non-Negative Marking”
+Do not Fall into the Trap of “Non-Negative Marking”

-As discussed above, TITA questions are non-MCQs and do not have any options like MCQs.
-Hence are more time-consuming and require more time to answer.
-Just because answering TITA questions does not result in losing marks, many candidates fall into the trap and end up losing their precious time of 60 minutes per section.
+As discussed above, TITA questions are non-MCQs and do not have options like multiple-choice questions (MCQs).
+Hence, they are more time-consuming and require more time to answer.
+Although answering TITA questions does not result in losing marks, many candidates fall into the trap and end up wasting their 60 minutes per section.
 Candidates also face anxiety as they fear losing time while solving TITA questions.

 Practice Previous Year CAT Question Papers

-To make their preparation strong candidates are advised to practice from the previous year question papers of CAT.
-Once finished with the syllabus solve at least one question paper/sample paper daily.
-This will improve speed and accuracy and there will be a time when no question will look unfamiliar.
-By regularly scanning the previous year question paper, you will be familiar with both types of questions i.e. MCQs and TITA questions.
+To make their preparation strong, candidates are advised to practice from previous years' CAT question papers.
+Once finished with the syllabus, solve at least one question paper/sample paper daily.
+PPYQ will improve speed and accuracy, and eventually, no question will appear unfamiliar.
+By regularly scanning the previous year's question paper, you will be familiar with both types of questions, i.e. MCQs and TITA questions.

 Strategy to Attempt TITA Questions